bforte/Alchemist/README.md

 inputs of them, you can override the constant inputs completely by using the `--override` flag.

+By default the universe will initially contain the atom `_`.

 For more information, see the [*Examples*](https://github.com/bforte/alchemist/tree/master/examples).

 ## Interpreter